slider003/poloroid/README.md

 - **📷 Live Camera Preview** - See yourself through a vintage lens with real-time filter preview
 - **⏱️ Authentic Development Animation** - Experience the iconic 10-second photo development process
-- **🎨 Polaroid Filter** - Automatic sepia, contrast, and saturation adjustments for that classic look
+- **🎨 Moment Filter** - Automatic sepia, contrast, and saturation adjustments for that classic look
 - **✍️ Custom Captions** - Add personalized text with retro typewriter, handwritten, or clean fonts
 - **🔄 Camera Switching** - Toggle between front and back cameras on mobile devices
 - **💾 Auto-Save & Gallery** - Smart auto-saving ensures you never lose a memory, stored safely on your device